life-itself/artearthtech.com/content/hubs/berlin/index.md

 **Requirements:**

 * Basic English
-* Love of community: You like living in community and contributing to it.
+* Love of community: you like living in community and contributing to it.
-* Be a self-starter: You take initiative and can set and manage your own projects.
+* Be a self-starter: you take initiative and can set and manage your own projects.
 * You want to make a difference

 **Desirable:**